grumpyclimber/construction/post2.md

  (('guide', 'community', 'helpful'), 25), (('community', 'helpful', 'difficulty'), 25)]
 ```
-Unfortunately, a lot of the n-grams are some very positive variations of congratulations and compliments, it's very nice but it doesn't give us any information in relation to the content of the feedback.
+Unfortunately, a lot of the n-grams are some positive variations of congratulations and compliments, it's very nice but it doesn't give us any information in relation to the content of the feedback.
 If we could filter out only certain n-grams, we would get a better picture.
 We're assuming that n-grams starting with the words like: 'consider', 'make' or 'use' should be very interesting to us.
 On the other hand, if a n-gram contains words like 'happy', 'congratulations' or 'community' it serves no purpose to us.
 This shouldn't be that hard as we can pass the collections.Counter output into a pandas Dataframe:

 ```python
 f4grams = ngrams(word_tokenize(df['feedback_clean2'].sum()), 4)